macromuseum/macromuseum.github.io/_posts/2017-09-18-data-science-for-ecologists.md

 - **Make R packages.** You don't need to release them on CRAN, just make them to keep your analyses for each paper in a tidy format.
 Employers love to see that you can make R packages.

-- **Learn about reproducibility.** This is as big a bizzwrod in data science as it is in science these days.
-Get down with the cool kids and get reproducbile.
+- **Learn about reproducibility.** This is as big a buzzword in data science as it is in science these days.
+Get down with the cool kids and get reproducible.
 Check out papers here: [https://peerj.com/collections/50-practicaldatascistats/](https://peerj.com/collections/50-practicaldatascistats/)

 - **Tailor your CV to make sure you emphasise the skills employers need.**  And make sure to address common areas of perception bias here.
 Also emphasise the skills you have that make you better than the usual data science direct entrant - you've had extensive experience with messy data, complex stats

-- **Learn machine larning.** This also seems to be a popular skill required in a lot of data science jobs.
+- **Learn machine learning.** This also seems to be a popular skill required in a lot of data science jobs.
 But again this will change as the fashionable methods change, so keep an eye on what is "hot" at the point you think of applying for jobs.

-- **Learn SQL, and use databases.** Most companies will store their data in some kind of database, so knowing how to extact data from a database is key.
+- **Learn SQL, and use databases.** Most companies will store their data in some kind of database, so knowing how to extract data from a database is key.
 SQL is not hard, and packages like `dbplyr` which is part of the `tidyverse` make extracting data from databases pretty straightforward.
-According to one person I spoke to, many PhDs do not have this experience, as their data is often in spreadsheets or text files.
+According to one person I spoke to, many PhDs do not have this experience, as their data are often in spreadsheets or text files.

 - **Work experience.** One person I spoke to said that there was no way a recent PhD/postdoc would get a job in data science without work experience.
 It used to be common, but is becoming more competitive as more undergraduate degrees train people in the area.
 I am unsure that this is true of every company, and certain jobs would seem to benefit from domain specific ecology knowledge more than others.
 But this tip was pretty depressing, as it's not easy or economically viable for many of us to just go out and volunteer or take on an unpaid internship to get experience.
 However, there are some options.
 First, sharing code etc. via GitHub (or similar) is a good way to showcase your code and your talents.
 Second, if you can spare the time, you could take on some projects for others to create a "portfolio" of your skills.
 For example, if people have datasets lying around, you could volunteer to analyse these for them, produce a nice Rmarkdown report and/or Shiny app, and publish it all on GitHub for the world to see.
 Think of GitHub (or similar) as your portfolio.
 Sadly this will take up some of your free time, but you'll probably also get authorship on any papers, and can demonstrate that you got a task from a "client" and created an "output" in a timely manner.

+Hope some of this is helpful or interesting!

+### Natalie
+@nhcooper123

+### Picture credit: Noam Ross, Drew Conway.

 ## APPENDIX
 One thing that has always puzzled me about data science is what kinds of stuff could you work on, and what kinds of companies hire data scientists?
 Here's a list to help!